sccn/sccn.github.io/tutorials/08_Plot_data/Time-Frequency_decomposition.md

-Time/frequency analysis characterizes changes or perturbations in the spectral content of the data considered as a sum of windowed sinusoidal functions (i.e. sinusoidal wavelets).
-There is a long history and much recent development of methods for time/frequency decomposition.
+Time/frequency analysis characterizes changes or perturbations in the spectral content of the data considered as a sum of windowed sinusoidal functions (i.e., sinusoidal wavelets).
+There are a long history and much recent development of methods for time/frequency decomposition.
 The methods used in the basic EEGLAB functions are straightforward.
 Their mathematical details are given in a reference paper [(Delorme and Makeig, 2004)](http://sccn.ucsd.edu/eeglab/download/eeglab_jnm03.pdf).
 You may also want to watch the short series of videos on computing time-frequency decompositions in EEGLAB (hosted on Youtube) below.
-If you click on the icon on the top right corner you can see the list of all the videos in the playlist.
+If you click on the icon on the top right corner, you can see the list of all the videos in the playlist.

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLXc9qfVbMMN2TAoLHVW5NvNmJtwiHurzw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></center>